Water quality in Canadian rivers

 • The highest proportion of sites rated good or excellent was found in areas where there was very little human development upstream or in the least populated areas

-• The highest proportion of sites rated marginal or poor was found in the most populated areas, in particular where agriculture, or a combination of agriculture and forestry was also present
+• The highest proportion of sites rated marginal or poor was found in the most populated areas, in particular where agriculture, or a combination of agricultural and forestry activities were also present

 blank space